Language Translation

 • Retention and Disposition Instructions: Where, in what format, and how long the records are to be maintained, and what happens at the end of that period: destruction of records that are no longer useful, or transfer to the Indiana State Archives for records of historical value.

-So Retention Schedules are lists of Record Series.
+So a Retention Schedule is a list of Record Series.
 Each Retention Schedule contains all of the Record Series that apply either to a specific government entity, or to a broad category of government entity.
+When you're describing what to do with a specific type of record, you're talking about a Record Series.
+When you're referring to the list of all your record types, that's the Retention Schedule.

 Indiana government records are covered by five types of Retention Schedules.

-1. The State General Retention Schedule: lists very common Record Series that may be created or received by any state government agency, no matter what services they provide.
+1. The State General Retention Schedule: lists very common Record Series that may be created or received by any Indiana state government agency.

 2. Agency-Specific Retention Schedules: list Record Series unique to one state government agency, or to a specific division of that agency.

-3. The County/Local General Retention Schedule: lists very common Record Series that may be created or received by any Indiana local government unit: offices at the county, municipal, or other local level, no matter what services they provide.
+3. The County/Local General Retention Schedule: lists very common Record Series that may be created or received by any Indiana local government unit: offices at the county, municipal, or other local level, including public schools and libraries.

 4. County/Local Office Retention Schedules: list Record Series that may be created or received by all county or local offices of a certain type: all County Clerks, all public libraries, all local law enforcement agencies, and so on.

-5. Judicial Retention Schedules: these cover the records of the Indiana Supreme and Appellate courts and related entities, and are published in the Indiana Rules of Court, under Administrative Rule 7.
+5. Judicial Retention Schedules (external link): these cover the records of the Indiana Supreme and Appellate courts and related entities, and are published in the Indiana Rules of Court, under Administrative Rule 7.